 Our goal is to take your dog in for training and return him to you as a well-behaved member of your family.
 If you have any questions, please feel free to fill out our online form or call us.
 We look forward to hearing from you!

 Took our 6-year-old dachshund mix to Taming the Wild after a few instances of him biting me and always being super stubborn.
-We did the Phase 1 training in which you leave your dog at their facility for two weeks.
+We did the Basic Training in which you leave your dog at their facility for two weeks.
 When we picked him up, they provided an hour and a half training session with my husband and me to show us everything he learned and how to continue implementing.
 We were amazed at his new behavior!!
 It’s been almost two weeks since we picked him up and still all good!
 We practice with him a little bit each day to keep it up and make sure he doesn’t fall back into old habits.
 We are very satisfied with the results of the program, and my only regret is not taking him sooner!

 2164 Hillshire Circle